-Each department, in consultation with its members, shall develop policies and procedures outlining the practice expectations and commitments of department members.
-Policies and procedures shall be reviewed and amended periodically, but no less often than every two years.
+Each department or "department of the whole" (i.e. facility medical staff), in consultation with its members, shall develop policies and procedures outlining the practice expectations and commitments of department members.
+Policies and procedures shall be reviewed and amended periodically, but no less often than every two (2) years.
+Where this article describes "department" the same is applicable to the "facility department of the whole."

-- 4.2.1 Department policies and procedures shall, at a minimum, describe department members' responsibilities and commitments with respect to: - on-call coverage - clinical service delivery and participation in the department's service delivery plan - notification of, and requests for prolonged leave - continuing professional education - participation in department activities such as teaching rounds - participation in departmental sub-committees - 4.2.2 NH facility department decisions regarding policies and procedures of the department shall require the support of a simple majority of eligible voting department members present, as defined in the Bylaws, at the department meeting for acceptance. - 4.2.2.1 All members of the department, irrespective of whether it is the primary department to which they are appointed or an additional department in which they hold membership, are eligible to vote at department meetings if the Bylaws deem them eligible to vote. - 4.2.3 Department policies and procedures must be approved by the appropriate MAC and subsequently by the NH MAC before they are presented to the NH Board for final approval. - 4.2.4 Implementation of department policies and procedures shall be subject to review by facility MACs prior to implementation.
-In the event that NH facility MACs do not support the implementation of department policies, the facility MAC's concerns shall be referred to the HSDA MAC and, if necessary, to the NH MAC for further review and decision.
+4.2.1 Department policies and procedures shall, at a minimum, describe department members' responsibilities and commitments with respect to:

+- Departmental processes such as meetings and attendance - On-call coverage - Clinical service delivery and participation in the department's service delivery plan - Notification of, and requests for prolonged leave - Continuing professional education - Participation in department activities such as teaching rounds - Participation in departmental sub-committees - 4.2.2 Decisions regarding policies and procedures of the department shall require the support of a simple majority of eligible voting department members present, as defined in the Bylaws, at the department meeting, for acceptance. - 4.2.2.1 All members of the department, irrespective of whether it is the primary department to which they are appointed, or an additional department in which they hold membership, are eligible to vote at department meetings if the Bylaws deem them eligible to vote. - 4.2.2.2 Departmental policies and procedures must be approved at one level above the departmental level, such as the HSDA MAC or the University Hospital of Northern BC MAC, and subsequently by the NH MAC.